exasol/ai-lab/doc/user_guide/docker/docker-usage.md

 ## Environment Variables

 The Unix shell commands in the following sections will use some environment variables.
 By this you can adapt the commands to your specific preferences while still being able to execute them literally:
-* Variable `VERSION` refers to the version of Exasol AI Lab Docker Edition you want to use, alternatively you can use `latest`.
 * Variable `VOLUME` is expected to contain the name of your Docker volume, see [Managing User Data](managing-user-data.md).
   * The related Command line option `--volume` is optional and enables keeping your changes to notebook files or the configuration parameters across separate sessions with the AI Lab Docker Edition.
 * Variable `LISTEN_IP` defines the range of IP-addresses allowed to connect to the forwarded Jupyter port.